 What do you see as the number one issue facing Baltimore right now?
 Housing, jobs addiction, education, other?

 The lack of communal Black Institutions.
 The reason why structural racism is so rampant here in Baltimore is that we lack institutions that have the ability to advocate on behalf of Black people that are also controlled and operated by Black people.
 The only institutions that typically do that work (and get funding) are ones that are controlled by external entities and individuals who are not of and from the community they aim to serve.
 The task is to institution build so that we can improve the collective quality of life of Black people here.
-Unfortunately, that is not our focus and that is why we have been unable to address larger social issues on a sustainable level.
+Unfortunately, that is not our focus, and that is why we have been unable to address larger social issues on a sustainable level.

-Black autonomy and Black controlled institutions is what drove the success of the civil right movement.
+Black autonomy and Black controlled institutions are what drove the success of the civil rights movement.
 They built organizations and infrastructure that were accountable to Black people.
 As time wore on, our power in those institutions were circumvented and co-opted by the white left.
 We need to get back to a place in history where Black autonomy is the objective and our strategy is to build institutions that do that.

 Where do we go from here?